 |Dependencies||The name of a permission that must be granted before this permission can be granted. |

 For example, assume your app has 2 permissions: ‘Email’ and a weekly ‘Newsletter’.
 Because you need to know the child’s email address before you can send the newsletter, the ‘Newsletter’ permission has Dependencies set to ‘Email’.

 |Type||This is the type of parental consent required for this permission.|

-– Opt-in (Email Plus) means the parent has to explicitly grant the permission before the kid has access to the feature.
+– Opt-in (email plus) consent means the parent has to explicitly grant the permission before the child has access to the feature.

-– Opt-out means the parent is simply notified that their kid is using the feature.
-The parent has to explicitly revoke permission (opt out) at any point if they don’t want their kid to do this.
+– Opt-out consent means the parent is simply notified that their child is using the feature.
+The parent has to explicitly revoke permission (opt out) at any point if they don’t want their child to do this.